 You are evaluated for satisfactory academic progress at the end of the academic year (spring), at which time you must have earned at least 67% of your attempted hours with a minimum GPA of 2.0 if you are an undergraduate student and a minimum GPA of 3.0 if you are a graduate student.

-If your total attempted hours (including all transfer hours) exceeds 180 if you are undergraduate and 54 for graduate, you may re-enroll if your GPA is 2.0 or higher for undergraduate and 3.0 or higher for graduate , but will be ineligible for financial aid without successfully appealing through the Academic Appeals Committee for a one time only approval of maximum hours.
+If your total attempted hours (including all transfer hours) exceeds 180 if you are undergraduate and 54 for graduate or 150% of the total hours of the program, you may re-enroll if your GPA is 2.0 or higher for undergraduate and 3.0 or higher for graduate , but will be ineligible for financial aid without successfully appealing through the Academic Appeals Committee for a one time only approval of maximum hours.
 You will be evaluated for financial aid eligibility at the end of the academic year (spring) and will be notified by the Academic Appeals Committee of your eligibility status.

 Additional Form Required: